 Contributing to PETSc#

-As you gain experience in building, using, and debugging with PETSc, you may become able to contribute!
+As you gain experience in building, using, and debugging with PETSc, you will be able to contribute!

 Some of the source code is documented to provide direct examples/templates for common contributions, adding new implementations for solver components:

 We provide some information on common operations here; for more details, see

 Install Git if it is not already installed on your machine, then obtain PETSc with the following:

 Set up your Git environment to establish your identity.